Mentors and tutors

 Our aim is to become the most student-centric educational company on the planet.
 To achieve this, we strive to innovate within the field of edtech while remaining hyper-responsive to your feedback.

 The way we approach mentorship is a perfect example of this.
 When we started out back in 2014, our mentorship model was very similar to that of other online bootcamps and academies — 1 mentor to 1 student.
 We quickly realised, however, that this simply wasn’t enough.

 Our students needed a mixture of quick, regular feedback on their smaller exercise submissions and more detailed, in-depth feedback on their significant portfolio pieces.
 To accommodate our students’ needs, we split the role into two: the mentor and the tutor.

 So what’s the difference?

-A Mentor is a senior web developer with over 5 years’ experience.
-Your Mentor will conduct a video review of each portfolio piece you submit.
+A mentor is a senior web developer with extensive, industry-shaping experience.
+Your mentor will conduct a video review of each portfolio piece you submit.
 Portfolio pieces go towards your professional web development portfolio, so this feedback is invaluable.
-You are entitled to unlimited calls with your Mentor.

 This dual approach transformed our students’ results, and we haven’t looked back since.

 Panagiota started her career as a front-end and back-end developer working with plenty of web technologies before moving to Prague to work as a Software Engineer at Skype/Microsoft.
 She holds a BSc in Applied Informatics and MSc in Computer Science from Aristotle University of Greece with specialization in the field of Information and Communication Technologies in Education.
 Panagiota never stops learning and always enjoys getting the most out of collaboration.
 She is passionate about technology and education.